The Mole (Australian TV series) season 3: Sabotage

 The following acts of sabotage were revealed in the final episode:

 Campout: Alaina convinced her group to go for the gear both times when the other groups both took one duffel bag and one voucher.
 Also, as the players suspected at the time, the Mole indeed took the other $1,000 voucher when the host came to collect them.
 Alaina took the second piece of paper from Bob's pack.

-Snipers: Alaina made no attempt to shoot anyone in the laser shootout, and purposely tripped an alarm wire and lead Yasmin into a dead end so they'd be shot by Bob and David.
+Snipers: Alaina made no attempt to shoot anyone in the laser shootout, and purposely tripped an alarm wire and led Yasmin into a dead end so they'd be shot by Bob and David.

 Gold Coast Shopping Spree: Alaina knew Yasmin would prefer the Bentley, but she insisted on picking the Lamborghini, costing $10,000.

-Toughness: Both a sabotage and a clue, Alaina didn't supply the others with the correct answer to the question "Which car manufacturer has a black bull as its logo?"
+Toughness: Both a sabotage and a clue, Alaina did not supply the others with the correct answer to the question "Which car manufacturer has a black bull as its logo?"
 It was Lamborghini, just like the one she'd test-driven earlier that day.
 This contributed to the loss of $5,000.

 Cheating Test: Alaina tried to get Marc to read the folder in the greenroom that contained the questions and answers.
 Though Marc looked at the tab, he resisted the temptation, so the money from this assignment stood.

 Luggage Drop: Alaina asked locals for the wrong directions, deliberately misinterpreting Marc's SMS and costing the team $5,000.

 Surveillance: Alaina displayed a little quick thinking here, taking the phone from Ann-Maree in the passenger seat when she threw it at her and, just for a moment, talking on it while driving.
 It was enough to get the $5,000 for the assignment revoked, and cast suspicion on Ann-Maree.
 During the computer quiz aired in that episode, Bob says that Ann-Maree is suspicious because, according to him, "the woman turns and can divide this group in a snap of her fingers".

 Bungee Jumping: Alaina jumped, but talked Ann-Maree and Crystal-Rose into not jumping, costing $1,000 directly and a potential of another $4,000 that would have been won if everyone jumped.

-Photo Hunt: Alaina actually recognized Crystal-Rose within Movie World, but stopped Marc from walking straight toward her, keeping $5,000 from being won.
+Photo Hunt: Alaina actually recognized Crystal-Rose within Movie World, but stopped Marc from walking straight towards her, keeping $5,000 from being won.

 Bike the Mountain: The mishap Alaina had on the scooter was not deliberate, but she did milk it for as much time and drama as possible, nearly costing the assignment.

 Stunt Driving Relay Race: Alaina was the only one to knock over any cones during the real run, costing $1,000.